 In the first two years of the curriculum (prepharmacy), emphasis is placed on chemical, biological, administrative, behavioral or social sciences, and humanities needed for the four-year professional pharmacy curriculum.
 The third, fourth and fifth years provide the students with the professional educational background necessary for the sixth year of clinical rotations.
 In addition to general adult medicine, students may pursue rotations in specialized areas of interest such as pediatrics, oncology, nutrition, infectious disease, pharmacokinetics, cardiology, family practice, ambulatory care, critical care, rural health, managed care, endocrinology, psychiatry and rehabilitation.

-The Preprofessional Doctor of Pharmacy (or Prepharmacy) program is open to all high school graduates and college transfer students who have not completed the requirements to enter the professional pharmacy curriculum.
-To enter the prepharmacy program students must be admitted to NDSU as an undergraduate student and declare Prepharmacy as an intended major.
+The Preprofessional Doctor of Pharmacy (or Prepharmacy) program is open to all high school graduates and college transfer students who have not completed the requirements to enter the Doctor of Pharmacy curriculum.
+To enter the Prepharmacy program students must be admitted to NDSU as an undergraduate student and declare Prepharmacy as an intended major.
 Transfer students must submit transcripts of all previous college or university work for equivalency evaluation.

 The size of the entering class is limited by the resources of the College and the capacity of the clinical facilities.
 As North Dakota State University is a state supported institution, residents of North Dakota will be given first consideration.
 Acceptance to the professional program is based on previous academic performance, PCAT scores, interview scores, other standardized assessments conducted simultaneously with interviews, the applicant's residency, the number of spaces available in the program, among other factors.
 Differential tuition is assessed to students enrolled in the professional program.

 Pharmaceutical Sciences (M.S., Ph.D.)